RandomLegend/poe2-trade-helper-linux/README.md

 pip install -r requirements.txt
 ```

-5. Edit the config.json file to change your colormaps and, if needed, correct your Client.txt logfiles path.
+5. Edit the config.json file to change your colormaps and change the YOURUSERNAME in the Client.txt filepath setting.

 6. Run the Application using Python.
 ```